2003 Central African Republic coup d'état: Coup

+On Sunday, March 16, 2003, one day after taking power, François Bozizé proclaimed himself president of the Central African Republic.
+He would go on to form a union government with Abel Goumba as prime minister, which ruled the country until the 2005 election.
 France deployed a number of troops to the country for the first time in four years in order to protect foreign nationals.
 After the coup, Bozizé created a new division in the Central African Armed Forces, made up of "patriots" who took part in the coup with him, called the Republican Guard.
 They committed numerous crimes against civilians in the capital.